Guides

 Measuring height to the top of the board

 The 173cm measurement is to the centre of the bullseye, not the top of the board.
-The top of a standard dartboard sits at roughly 190cm from the floor.
+The top of a standard board sits at roughly 190cm.
+If you hang it with the top at 173cm, your bullseye will be about 17cm too low and everything will feel wrong.

 Number 20 not at the top